ayushilal20/OutbreakInvestigator-QC_Assembly/README.md

-# F1

-# Pipeline to determine the genome for a microbial outbreak:
+# F1 : Pipeline for Read QC and Assmebly of genome during a microbial outbreak:
-## For the procedure we subdivided the tasks which are:

 ## 1. Quality Control and Trimmming:
 ## Pre-requisites: